Why I Started Curos

 He spent the next two nights in the hospital under close observation of the remarkable team at the Cleveland Clinic.
 As he was there, I did what I could to get my three brothers who were spread across the world back to Cleveland as soon as possible.
 Day-by-day, with as much expediency possible we all came together, showing our dad what he had to live for.
 More importantly, to show him what he had to fight for.

 Over the coming days and weeks, we had laughs (lots of laughs), tears, honesty and an open door to ask our dad anything we wanted.
 He is the kind of guy who wears his heart on his sleeve, he wanted to make sure we didn’t leave any questions unasked – he was holding back nothing.
-We talked about everything, from the first time he remembers falling in love, to what it was like when he lost his mom at age 14, to a battle with breast cancer.
+We talked about everything, from the first time he remembers falling in love, to what it was like when he lost his mom at age 14, being overcome in her battle with breast cancer.
 I will never forget sitting outside on a beautiful mid-west late summer afternoon just looking at him, seeing him not as the larger-than-life figure he had always been to me, but rather just as a guy who wasn’t sure how many days he had left.
 We caught eyes, and immediately we both began to well up, he said to me calmly “everything will be okay.”
 I remember thinking, “no, no it wont, I’m not done with you yet.
 I still need you.”

 Seven, long, excruciating days later we went in for the prognosis sessions, learning that dad had Grade IV Glioblastoma.
 As one of the more prevalent and aggressive forms of Brain Cancer, Glioblastoma is notoriously horrific.
 Western medicine does not track survival rates over three years.